spiceee/i_delete_my_tweets/README.md

 Due to the irrevocable nature of tweet deletion, all delete commands are `dry-run` true, meaning you must call all of them with a `--dry-run=false` flag if you want them to really do something.

 Called with `--dry-run=false`, there is no way to revoke tweet deletion.
-They are just gone, disappeared into the ether (or the stashed in the Twitter-owned secret place you have no access to without a mandate since nothing gets _really_ deleted from the web these days, folks).
+They are just gone, disappeared into the ether (or stashed in the Twitter-owned secret place you have no access to without a mandate since nothing gets _really_ deleted from the web these days, folks).

 This tool won't delete all of your tweets in one fell swoop; it is more of a way to delete your old tweets from time to time.
 The [Twitter API rate limits](https://developer.twitter.com/en/docs/twitter-api/rate-limits) are relatively complicated, and I don't even wanna go there, but if you do intend on deleting all of your tweets, you can do it with this CLI and some perseverance.
 I did delete more than 100k of mine by using this script every day for a couple of weeks.
 The more tweets you delete, the fewer of them you have, and with time the rate limits won't be that much of a problem.